 - 4 Tablespoons soy bean paste, either korean doenjang or miso

 - Steamed Rice

 Make Ssamjang Sauce:

-- Mix the soy bean paste, gochujang, scallions, garlic, mirin, and sesame oil in a small bowl with a fork until smooth.
+- Mix the soy bean paste, gochujang, scallions, garlic, mirin, water, sugar, and sesame oil in a small bowl with a fork until smooth.

 - Store in the fridge until ready to use.